Cruciferous Vegetables Like Kale May Boost Artery Health. Eat Raw or Cooked?

 Unique Nutrients Found in Cruciferous Vegetables

 Collectively, cruciferous vegetables are rich in fiber, vitamin A, C and K, as well as folate and antioxidants.
-And glucosinolates, the unique nutrient compound present in this group of veggies, are also the reason why they have a slight bitter taste and a unique smell when cut and sliced.
+And glucosinolates, the unique nutrient compound present in this group of vegetables, are also the reason why they have a slight bitter taste and a unique smell when cut and sliced.

 When we cook them, glucosinolates will break down into bioactive compounds like indoles.
 These compounds are the nutrients responsible for protecting our arteries and heart.
 If that’s not enough, preliminary animal studies also show that glucosinolates are cancer-protective too.